 On January 20, 2021, the Acting Secretary of the U.S. Department of the Interior issued an order that, among other things, imposed a temporary suspension on the issuance of fossil fuel authorizations, including leases and permits on federal lands.
 Although the order says it does not limit existing operations under valid leases, on January 27, 2021, President Biden signed an executive order suspending new oil and gas leasing on federal lands, pending completion of a review of the federal government's oil and gas permitting and leasing practices.
+On June 15, 2021, the U.S. District Court for the Western District of Louisiana issued a preliminary injunction blocking the Biden administration from continuing to enforce its moratorium on new oil and gas leases and permits on federal lands.
+The Biden administration is expected to appeal the ruling.
 Less than 2% of acreage dedicated to the Partnership falls on federal lands, with most of our federal land acreage dedications located in the Williston Basin.